 Leonid Velekhov: And what did you first start doing - singing or playing an instrument?

-Ian Maxine: Sing.
-I entered this ten-year school with a song by Vakhtang Kikabidze "On the airfield, on the airfield, the liner ran as if by fate."
+Ian Maksin: Sing.
+I entered this ten-year school with the song of Vakhtang Kikabidze "Airliner ran along the airfield, along the airfield, as if by fate."

 Leonid Velekhov: Oh!
 (Laughter in the studio).

 Jan Maxin: My parents prepared me with some other song, I don’t remember which one, but when I came to the exam, they asked me to sing something, and I sang what I wanted to sing.
 Sang, and they took me.

 Leonid Velekhov: Actually, why and how did you leave?
 Because, I see, this falls on a difficult, difficult period in the life of the country.